Grooovy123/My-portfolio/index.md

 ## My portfolio

-This is a website consisting of all my
+This is a website consisting of information all about me the work I have done and the goals I have completed.